• Skip to content

 Summary:

-These garlic mashed turnips are a creamy and comforting side dish that easily comes together in one pot on the stovetop; no special equipment needed.
-They're also a fantastic low carb and keto replacement for regular mashed potatoes.
-For more easy sides, see Side Dish Recipes.
+These garlic mashed turnips are a creamy and comforting side dish that comes together easily in one pot on the stovetop; no special equipment needed.
+Enjoy them as a delicious low carb replacement for mashed potatoes.

 Garlic Mashed Turnips